“Constantly, I think to myself that I would like to be reborn…”

 Houseki no Kuni was an unique and fantastic experience I really recommend everyone to try out, you won't regret it.

 Houseki no Kuni begins as a simple story of immortal, genderless life forms, the Gems, with each individual based around a gemstone from which they take their physical characteristics.
 They are being hunted down by Lunarians for what seems to be collector’s fancy.
 Slowly, the story moves on, teasing the layers of mystery of its world and a more intriguing aspect of the entire dynamic unravels, one more conducive to philosophical discourse.
-The introduction of a third faction, the Admirabilis, elevates the nature
+The introduction of a third faction, the Admirabilis, elevates

-of their conflict and is poised to bring the series higher should its story continue.
+the nature of their conflict and is poised to bring the series higher should its story continue.

-The CGI nature of the show doesn't really take away anything from the narrative but rather enhances and prepares it with its CGI portrayal of the three factions telling a story: the Gems, with their janky yet solid movements, aimless and unmotivated beyond mere survival; the Lunarians ethereal and eternal, purposeful in action; and the Admirabilis, frills and bells galore, excess made manifest, seductive and ephemeral.
+The CGI nature of the show doesn't really take away anything from the narrative but rather enhances and prepares it with its CGI portrayal of the three factions telling a story: the Gems, with their janky yet solid movements, aimless and unmotivated beyond mere survival; the Lunarians ethereal and eternal, purposeful in action; and the Admirabilis, frills and filaments galore, excess made manifest, seductive and ephemeral.

 Underneath the trappings of a fantastical concept, however, Houseki no Kuni is a thesis of how our place in our world is intricately intertwined with our purpose.
 It's a story about identity.